Liver detox: the complete guide to intelligently detoxifying your liver

 A short detox routine of 7 to 14 days is often enough to improve digestive comfort and perceived energy, especially if it is accompanied by a reduction in alcohol and ultra-processed foods.
 Sustainability matters more than duration.

-What foods should be avoided during a liver detox?
+What foods should you avoid during a liver detox?

-For an effective liver detox, limit alcohol, ultra-processed products, excess added sugars, sugary snacks, and repeated overly rich meals.
+For a beneficial liver detox, limit alcohol, ultra-processed products, excessive added sugars, sugary snacks, and repeated overly rich meals.
 The goal is to lighten the load, not to demonize foods.

 Are detox teas really useful?

 Detox teas can support hydration and digestive comfort.
-Their benefit depends on the plants, doses, and profile.
-They never replace a structured detox diet or sleep.
+Their effectiveness depends on the plants, dosages, and individual profile.
+They never replace a structured detox diet or adequate sleep.

-What signs should prompt a consultation before a liver detox?
+What signs should prompt consultation before a liver detox?

-Persistent pain, jaundice, severe prolonged fatigue, severe digestive disorders, or rapid worsening.
-And in case of treatment, seek advice before using any hepatic drainage plant.
+Persistent pain, jaundice, severe lasting fatigue, severe digestive issues, or rapid worsening.
+And if you are undergoing treatment, seek advice before using any liver drainage plants.

 Sources

-- EASL - Clinical Practice Guidelines (references on physiology and hepatic health)
+- EASL - Clinical Practice Guidelines (references on liver physiology and health)

 - Trefts E, Gannon M, Wasserman DH - Review on liver metabolic functions and energy homeostasis